 The conflicting viewpoints section on ACT Science is usually the most time consuming for students.
 In case you’re not familiar with it, this part of the section asks you to read two or three passages that detail different viewpoints on a scientific issue.
 You'll then answer questions about these viewpoints and how they relate to one another.

-Since this is more reading-intensive and can eat up a lot of time, it’s best to save it for last so that you don’t end up missing other questions later on in the section that will be quicker and easier for you to answer.
+Since this is more reading-intensive and can eat up a lot of time, it’s best to save this part for last so that you don’t end up missing other questions later on in the section that will be quicker and easier for you to answer.

-Most the information you’re given is just extra stuff thrown in there to make this section seem more difficult than it is.
-ACT Science is more about logical reasoning and data interpretation than actually knowing any science, so if you can read the graphs you will be fine!
+Most of the information you’re given is just extra stuff thrown in there to make this section seem more difficult than it really is.
+In reality, ACT Science is more about logical reasoning and data interpretation than it is about actually knowing any science.
+As long as you can read the graphs, you'll be fine!

 If you can't read this graph, drink more coffee.